mono/SkiaSharp/README.md

  - `samples` - builds the samples available for the current platform
  - `docs` - updates the mdoc files
  - `nuget` - packages the libraries into a NuGet
- - `CI` - builds everything
  - `clean` - cleans everything
    - `clean-externals` - cleans externals only
+   - `clean-managed` - cleans managed libraries/samples only

 ## Compare Code

 Here are some links to show the differences in our code as compared to Google's.

-What version are we on? **m49**
+What version are we on? [**m49**](https://github.com/google/skia/tree/chrome/m49)
 Are we up-to-date with Google?
+[Compare](https://github.com/mono/skia/compare/xamarin-mobile-bindings...google:chrome/m49)
+What have we added?
 [Compare](https://github.com/google/skia/compare/chrome/m49...mono:xamarin-mobile-bindings)
-What have we added?
-[Compare](https://github.com/mono/skia/compare/xamarin-mobile-bindings...google:chrome/m49)

-## Where is Windows Phone 8 / Store 8 / tvOS
+## Where is Windows Phone 8 / Store 8

 We are working to add binaries for these platforms, stay tuned for a future release (or check the pull requests and branches, where we are working on those)